 What we mean by arts, culture and creativity

-Not all arts, cultural and creative activities appeal to all people, but most people feel that there is something within the category of ‘arts and culture’ that they enjoy and that is relevant and significant to them.
+We also know that not all arts, cultural and creative activities appeal to all people but most people feel that there is something that they can enjoy and that is both relevant and significant to them.

-The word ‘culture’ has a lot of different meanings.
-We use ‘culture’ to refer to ways of living and everyday forms of expression and creativity that we either share as Australians or that we share with other members of our particular social groups or communities.
-In the words of participants from our 2020 middle Australia research:
+The word ‘culture’ has many different meanings.
+At ANA we use ‘culture’ to refer to ways of living and everyday forms of expression and creativity that we either share as Australians or that we share with other members of our particular social groups or communities.

-We note also that arts and cultural activities can sit within the industrial category of the cultural and creative economy, which includes industries and occupations that use creativity for production, and where cultural symbolism is evident in the finished product.
-This includes the kinds of activities outlined above, but also includes industries and occupations that may be less obvious, like advertising, design and architecture.
+We also note that arts and cultural activities can sit within the industrial category of the cultural and creative economy which includes industries and occupations that use creativity for production, and where cultural symbolism is evident in the finished product.
+This includes the activities in the dot points above, but also includes industries and occupations that may be less obvious, like advertising, design and architecture.